Haydn-Martin/Haydn-Martin.github.io/_posts/2024-01-11-Why-ML-in-Finance-Is-Hard.md

 Doesn't sound too hard.
 And let's say our model is actually quite good.
 We deploy it.
 Everything seems good.

-But problems start to occur we start to actually _use_ the model.
+But problems start to occur when we start to actually _use_ the model.

-Investment decisions, like many in finance, is a **high-stakes** example.
+Deciding what to invest in, like many in finance, is a **high-stakes** example.
 Unlike Meta predicting what ads I'll click or Spotify predicting what song I'll like, the consequences of failure are severe.
 Not just the loss of a client, a loss of lots of AUM, or a severe hit to reputation.
 But a _real_ impact on someone's life.